gabeclass/introlinux/README.md

 **myAdroit** that provides a command-line shell plus a graphical file browser.

-To connect to myadroit, you must be on the Princeton **eduroam* network (the **puvisitor** network will *not* allow a connection to Adroit), and you must be able to Duo authenticate using your phone or a fob from OIT.
+To connect to myadroit, you must be on the Princeton **eduroam** network (the **puvisitor** network will *not* allow a connection to Adroit), and you must be able to Duo authenticate.
 If you were off campus, you would be establish a connection to Princeton's VPN first.
+OIT has
+[instructions](https://princeton.service-now.com/snap?id=kb_article&sys_id=ce2a27064f9ca20018ddd48e5210c745)
-OIT has [instructions](https://princeton.service-now.com/snap?id=kb_article&sys_id=ce2a27064f9ca20018ddd48e5210c745) for how to do that.
+for how to do that.